 Treatment and Prevention

 Most cases of tendinitis and tenosynovitis clear up with adequate rest, application of warm or cold compresses, and use of nonsteroidal anti-inflammatory medications (NSAIDs; e.g., ibuprofen, naproxen).
+For people who can’t take NSAIDS, acetaminophen may be used.
 For some people, corticosteroid (e.g., triamcinolone, methylprednisolone) injections with or without an anesthetic (e.g., lidocaine) are used to help with inflammation and pain.
 A splint or cast may be needed to hold the joint in place and rest the irritated tendon, but not for long because it can cause contractures, muscle wasting, and adhesions.

 Physiotherapy techniques such as ultrasound or interferential current can be useful to reduce pain and swelling.
 There is some evidence that certain chiropractor treatments, such as manual and manipulative therapy, can be used to help with shoulder disorders, such as rotator cuff injuries.